AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-35-international-emergency-economic-powers/frontmatter.md

 1707.
 Multinational economic embargoes against governments in armed conflict with the United States.

 1708.
 Actions to address economic or industrial espionage in cyberspace.

+1709.
+Imposition of sanctions with respect to theft of trade secrets of United States persons.